 Federal prosecutor Hairabedian concluded that González's income as a public official is not sufficient to justify his enrichment.
 Due to the lack of justification, he requested his arrest, which was granted under house arrest with an electronic ankle monitor.

 In March, Judge Vaca Narvaja also ordered the seizure of González's assets and those of his children for more than 424 thousand dollars.
-His lawyers appealed that measure, but the Chamber confirmed the seizure, supporting the judge's reasoning.
-The judges reaffirmed that the alleged crime occurred while holding public office, so the federal judiciary has jurisdiction.
+His lawyers appealed that measure, but the Chamber upheld the seizure, supporting the judge's reasoning.
+The judges reaffirmed that the alleged crime occurred while holding public office, so federal justice has jurisdiction.

 This is how the State Party operates